Skip to content

 "Hello [client name], your order of $[cost] will arrive on [date]."

-By selecting values from the options menu, Monkedo will automatically insert the appropriate data into the text.
+By selecting values from the options menu, Monkedo will automatically insert the selected data into the text.

 • Math: Perform calculations on numeric values.
 For instance, you can compute a total cost by using: